 Naturally, promoting my content is priority number one, but layering in outstanding content from others indicates that I have a broader interest in helping individuals succeed.
 Also, it’s an excellent change-up to your feed as opposed to posting your content alone.

 Emailing your subscribers about new posts and updates will prompt them to return to your site.
-Furthermore, enabling an RSS feed will allow users to receive updates.
+Furthermore, enabling an RSS feed will allow users to receive updates from your site.
 To boost your CTRs, consider adding videos to your emails which can lead to a 200% to 300% increase in clicks.

 I’m on the fence about creating an app since I consider myself to be a part-time blogger (three to five posts monthly), but I didn’t want to exclude this option for full-time bloggers.
 We can all appreciate the relevance of apps in our lives, and smartphones are go-to devices for millions of people.
 The first thing I do most mornings is check my phone and apps before turning on my laptop.
 Turning your blog into an app is a step-by-step process which can lead to attracting app-centric users.
 While many people won’t learn about you through other marketing channels and search, they may discover you through your app.